tedescomicchidev/embeddedbi9/README.md

 1. User signs into web app (OpenID Connect via Microsoft.Identity.Web).
 2. User enters Workspace Id and Report Id.
 3. Web app server-side calls the internal `whereAmI` service (new Azure Function) to resolve the user's location & channel.
-4. Web app posts to its own `/EmbedToken` endpoint (without client geolocation); server supplies the location to the embed token API.
+4. Web app posts to its own `/EmbedToken` endpoint (no location field in payload); server supplies the location to the embed token API.
 5. Embed token Function validates `Username` + location against `user_locations.csv`.
 6. If authorized, function calls Power BI REST API and returns an embed token.
 7. Web app embeds the report using Power BI JavaScript SDK.